ros-box/a2d2_to_ros/README.md

 ## Conventions

-* Each field in the JSON file corresponds to three topics in the generated bag: one topic publishes the original value, one topic publishes the value in ROS units, and the last publishes the timestamp of the data (as a header message).
+* Each field in the JSON file corresponds to four topics in the generated bag: one topic publishes the original value, one topic publishes the original units, one topic publishes the value in ROS units, and the last publishes the timestamp of the data (as a header message).
 This convention was adopted instead of defining a custom message so that the rosbag can be used without any dependency beyond stock ROS.
 * Bus signal data is given the frame "bus".
+* The message time in the bag file is the same as the timestamp in the header message.

 ## Notes